Cash App review 2023

 Limited stock and ETF selection

-Cash App also offers dozens of ETFs, and you can quickly find what’s available here by clicking on a search tab within the investing function.
+Cash App also offers ETFs, and you can quickly find what’s available here by clicking on a search tab within the investing function.
 You’ll get access to ETFs from some of the top fund companies, including Vanguard and iShares.
 The most popular index funds are represented, too, so you’ll have access to top funds based on the Standard & Poor’s 500 Index and the Nasdaq 100, for example, as well as many other potential high performers.

 Again, Cash App’s offering is good within its bounds, but may not have that off-the-beaten-path thing you want.

 Cash App offers a bare-bones setup if you’re clicking onto a stock to see more.
 You’ll get basic functionality, for example, on the charts, which don’t even feature numbers and axes, just a line noting where the stock has gone over a few preset time frames.
 You’ll also see a basic news feed with links to recent articles on the company and a quick profile of it.